 He has also been active in bringing history to television audiences and won the British Film Institute Award for Archival Achievement.
-He writes regularly for the The Times, Daily Mail and Mail on Sunday on international affairs.
+He writes regularly for The Times, Daily Mail and Mail on Sunday on international affairs.

 A Professor of Modern History, Michael was the first appointed Engelsberg Chair in History and International Relations at LSE IDEAS, an annual distinguished visiting professorship, delivering public lectures to LSE's foreign policy think tank.